-- Buildings shall not exceed 40 ft in height - a.
-Maximum height shall be measured from the average existing grade at the adjacent public road to the highest structural point. - ii.
-Maximum height measurements shall not include architectural components such as cupolas, towers, - 2.
+- The Absolute Height of buildings shall not exceed 40 ft. - a.
+Absolute Height shall be measured from the average existing grade at the adjacent public road. - b.
+Absolute Height measurements shall not include architectural components such as cupolas, towers, etc. - 2.
 No single building or series of connected buildings shall exceed 180 linear feet facing a public road.